daniel-men/PlotNeuralNet/README.md

     cd pyexamples/
     bash ../tikzmake.sh test_simple
     ```
+Tip: If you are in are Docker container set the environment variable DEBIAN_FRONTEND=noninteractive first.
 ## TODO

 - [X] Python interface
-- [ ] Add easy legend functionality
+- [X] Add easy legend functionality
 - [ ] Add more layer shapes like TruncatedPyramid, 2DSheet etc
 - [ ] Add examples for RNN and likes.